Skip to content

 4. On first launch, Claude Code will:

-• Automatically read ANTHROPIC_AUTH_TOKEN from your environment variables
+• Automatically read ANTHROPIC_AUTH_TOKEN from the environment variables

-• Authenticate via the ZenMux endpoint specified by ANTHROPIC_BASE_URL
+• Authenticate via the ZenMux service pointed to by ANTHROPIC_BASE_URL

-• Start working immediately, with no additional login steps
+• Be ready to use with no extra login steps

 Tip

-If you see an error that the claude command cannot be found, confirm that Claude Code is installed globally (see the installation steps above).
+If you get a "command not found" error for claude at launch, make sure Claude Code is installed globally (see the installation steps above).

-After launching successfully, it’s recommended to verify that Claude Code is correctly connected to ZenMux.
+Once it launches successfully, it's a good idea to verify that Claude Code is correctly connected to ZenMux.

-In the Claude Code prompt, run /status and check whether the configuration is correct:
+At the Claude Code prompt, type the /status command to check the configuration:

 text